tonyplovich/kubeadm/README.md

 salt-run -l info state.orchestrate kubeadm.orch.join_nodes pillar='{"cluster_name": "SOME CLUSTER HERE"}'
 ```
 ### Upgrading a Cluster
-'''Note''': This process may change with newer versions of K8s, always check the upgrade process/ release notes before running it.
+**Note**: This process may change with newer versions of K8s, always check the upgrade process/ release notes before running it.
 1. Update the cluster_version in each nodes' pillar.
 2. Refresh each nodes' pillar.
 3. Run the upgrade orchestrator from the salt master.